 For the first few years, TMK’s Rōpu remained a key component of its decision-making and programming.
 This advisory group has since shifted to become an informal collection of passionate people – kaitiaki, researchers, students, and community members – who collectively make up the TMK Team.

 From 2007-2010, TMK hosted “Whiriwhiri Whakaaro” (which means “Gathering Thoughts”), an e-discussion group, to foster open dialogue and question-and-answer sessions about issues most important to communities.

 We also hosted a popular monthly seminar series called “Te Hao Mātauranga” (meaning “Netting Knowledge”), which featured formal presentations by Tangata Tiaki, fishers, managers and researchers about mahinga kai.

 Additionally, TMK’s Rōpu was in charge of facilitating community submissions for Customary Protection Area proposals, to the Ministry of Fisheries, the Department of Conservation, and other agencies.

-Now, seven years later, TMK is re-launching with invigorated energy, many new faces, but the same values and objectives.
+Now, years later, TMK is re-launching with invigorated energy, many new faces, but the same values and objectives.

 Tātai kōrero ka ngaro, tātai kōrero ka rangona.